FAQs for current undergraduate students

 The University of Sydney residential colleges do offer scholarships for on-campus living.
 Details about each college and links to their application forms are available on the College-based scholarships page.

 There is other accomodation available on or near campuses of the University, and the prices of this accomodation can vary greatly.
 Financial assistance may be available.
-For more information visit the Accomodation Service website.
+For more information visit the Student Accomodation Services.

-Yes you can.
-As a New Zealand citizen, you are considered as a domestic student for the purposes of the University of Sydney scholarships.
+As a New Zealand citizen, you are considered as a domestic student for the purposes of many University of Sydney scholarships.

-Please note that there are other scholarships that are advertised on our website that may specify citizenship, do have a close read before applying for those scholarships.
+Please note that there are some scholarships that are advertised on our website that may specify citizenship, so do read closely the eligibility criteria before applying for scholarships.

 A faculty may recommend the award of a University Medal to a student qualified for the award of an undergraduate honours degree (or some master’s degrees), whose academic performance is judged to be outstanding.